Republishing the article with permission from Tourist Park and Attractions Magazine

 A mistake will cost you money.
 Whether you are an entrepreneur looking to get started in the family entertainment business or a seasoned veteran who has decided a new miniature golf course is the right investment, the path from idea to reality is complex.

-New business owners have to analyze the revenue potential and the operating cost, which by the way is very low, next purchase or lease a great piece of land with excellent visibility and secure the financing for the project.
+New business owners have to analyze the revenue potential and the operating cost (you can use our mini golf revenue calculator), which by the way is very low, next purchase or lease a great piece of land with excellent visibility and secure the financing for the project.
 Now it is time to select a construction company.
 Unfortunately, selecting the right company is like picking the right bottle of wine.
 The right bottle is the perfect accompaniment to your evening.
 The wrong bottle leaves you with bad taste in your mouth and a headache the next morning.

 Here are a few suggestions that will make the selection taste like the best bottle of wine imaginable.